RedisAI/FraudDetectionDemo/README.md

 # Fraud Detection Demo

-This demo showcases the advantage of **data locality** during transaction scoring, by using [RedisAI](https://oss.redislabs.com/redisai/) module.
+This demo illustrates the key advantage of data locality using [RedisAI](https://oss.redislabs.com/redisai/).
+Generating a prediction from a real-time AI/ML model is a multi-step process.
+The steps typically include: receiving a prediction (inference) request, retrieving feature data (needed by the mode)l and running the inference request (feeding features into model).
+In general, these steps run in multiple processes/machines.
+In contrast, using Redis and the RedisAI module allows you store feature data and run the AI Model in Redis!
+The feature data is within easy reach of the model!
-It simulates a fraud-detection app which is based on ML model prediction in real-time.
-When a new transaction is executed, it triggers a flow whose output is the probability that this transaction is fraudulent.
-The prediction is based on both the given transaction and some reference data stored in Redis, while *the entire flow* is done within Redis as well.
+This demo simulates a fraud-detection app, which relies on a ML model returning the probability that a given transaction is fraudulent.
+The model uses transaction data and reference (feature) data previously stored in Redis for the customers.
+The entire flow is executed within Redis.

 ## Running the Demo
-To run the demo app and load the data, run the following:
+To run the demo app and load the data, run the following commands:
 ```
 # If you don't have it already, install https://git-lfs.github.com/ (On OSX: brew install git-lfs)
 $ git lfs install && git lfs fetch && git lfs checkout